hussainweb/drupal-api-client/README.md

 This is a simple wrapper on Guzzle 6 to access and use the API provided by drupal.org.
 It was built for [DruStats](https://github.com/hussainweb/drupal-stats) which was built for a developer contest in DrupalCon Asia.
 You can refer to [DruStats](https://github.com/hussainweb/drupal-stats) for example usage.

+## Intallation

+Use composer to install the package.

+    composer require hussainweb/drupal-api-client:"^0.9"

+## Usage

+The library provides a single client and multiple request classes to send requests to drupal.org API.
+To send a request, create a request object and call the `getEntity` method on the client class.

+    use Hussainweb\DrupalApi\Client;
+    use Hussainweb\DrupalApi\Request\UserRequest;

+    // Retrieve user with uid 314031.
+    $client = new Client();
+    $user_request = new UserRequest(314031);
+    $user = $client->getEntity($user_request);

+There are various request classes to retrieve different types of entities and entity listings.
+Many of the entity request classes have a corresponding list request class as well, e.g. `CommentRequest` and `CommentCollectionRequest`.